 The need to produce more food is scaling rapidly day by day.
-Global agricultural land area is around 5 billion hectares which are about 38% of the total land area.
-The production area hasn’t increased but the increasing demands have to be met, this calls for a change in agricultural methods, techniques and major updates in technology to optimize the use of available resources to avail maximum results.
-Let’s learn about the technological advancements which have evolved over these agricultural years.
+Global agricultural land area is around 5 billion hectares which is about 38% of the total land area.
+The production area hasn’t increased but the increasing demands have to be met, this calls for a change in agricultural methods, techniques and major updates in technology to optimize the use of available resources to avail maximum results

 Sustainable agriculture is defined as agriculture that meets societal demands while preserving and improving the available natural resources for present and future needs.
 It involves both farming and livestock management.